Suzannah London is committed to operating an economically responsible and sustainable fashion business.

 We off-set our emissions made by the courier company we use within the UK, and have made a commitment to off-setting our emissions on air-transport when importing any products or components from outside of Europe.
 We off-set all of our transport emissions involved with our Sourced by Suzannah collection.

-We maintain the shortest possible supply chain to reduce the carbon footprint of our logistics.
+We try to maintain the shortest possible supply chain to reduce the carbon footprint of our logistics.
+However sometimes due to pricing we have to source from further afield.

 How We Can Do Better: